-Recently I was in the business of replacing one of my machines at home (all running Linux by the way), and while I had initially considered simply replacing parts at first, I became aware through various channels of the availability of good and cheap HP workstations on the market these days.
+Recently I was in the business of replacing one of my machines at home (all running Linux by the way), and while I had initially considered simply replacing parts at first, I became aware through various channels of the availability of good and cheap Xeon HP workstations on the market these days.
 The HP Z400 line, used mainly by some corporations for various purposes (design, video edition, rendering, etc…) is progressively being replaced by newer models and there’s now a bunch of them available for very, very reasonable prices in about every major location.
 No surprise since HP is one of the worldwide PC leading manufacturers, pushing high volumes in many markets.

 So, what do you get with a HP Z400 that’s worth considering?
 Well, there are a bunch of different configurations out there for sale, but what’s basically not changing is the following:

-- a heavy (it won’t move!), very sturdy tower, well designed.
+- A heavy (it won’t move!), very sturdy tower, well designed.

-- a motherboard with many, many ports (both at the back and front)
+- A motherboard with many, many ports (both at the back and front)

 - 2 bays for hard drives, and 3 bays for other peripherals (5.25 inches).

 The Xeon part was the most attractive piece of hardware when I started looking at HP Z400.
 Xeon’s are not consumer grade chips, they are their enterprise equivalents.
 They come with at least 4 cores and have a lot more cache than their i- little brothers.
 And more importantly, they are also capable of hyper-threading.
 All in all, for an i7 of the same generation as a Xeon, you’ll be faster in single core operations and significantly faster in parallel ones.

 You can compare for example the Xeon w3690 (2011) with the i7 6700k (2015), and you will find that:

 - you get 2 more cores with the Xeon

 - you have 12 threads on the Xeon vs 8 only for the i7